DevangDoiphode/HDFC_3Statement/README.md

 # HDFC_3Statement
-Project Summary

 This model presents a structured financial analysis of HDFC Ltd., integrating historical data with projections.
 It consists of:

 3-Statement Model: A linked Income Statement, Balance Sheet, and Cash Flow Statement, ensuring financial consistency.